Intef I

 Sehertawy Intef I was a local nomarch at Thebes during the early First Intermediate Period and later an ancient Egyptian pharaoh.
 He was the first member of the 11th Dynasty to lay claim to a Horus name.
-Intef reigned from 4 to 16 years c.
+Intef reigned from four to 16 years c.
 2120 BC or c.
 2070 BC, during which time he probably waged war with his northern neighbor, the Coptite nomarch Tjauti.
 Intef was buried in a saff tomb at El-Tarif, known today as Saff el-Dawaba.

+Family

+Intef's parents may possibly have been Mentuhotep I and Neferu I. He was the elder brother of Intef II, who succeeded him.

+Reign

+Rise of the Kingdom of Waset (Thebes)

+Sehertawy Intef I was the first member of his Dynasty to assume a pharaonic title with the Horus name of Sehertawy variously rendered as "Maker of peace in the two lands", "He who has brought calm to the two Lands" and "Pacifier of the two lands".